MarcDiethelm/xtc/README.md

 - `_inline` folder: Any style or JS sources in here are available in the files `inline.js` and `inline.css`.
 This is a good place for basic bootstrapping code and dependencies like an asset loader or possibly some initial data for use in a model.
 Use wisely and sparingly.
-- `_base` folder: anything that needs to be defined before including any modules: LessCSS variables, mixins, grids, some global JS code like Modernizr or other utilities and libraries and plugins.
+- `_base` folder: Anything that needs to be defined before including any modules: LessCSS variables, mixins, grids, some global JS code like Modernizr or other utilities and libraries and plugins.
+You can use [Less' @import (reference)](#lesscss-150)
 - `modules/moduleName` folders: All your module code and styles, basically everything visible that's not pure layout.
 - `_application` folder: The code that actually starts your app: Terrific bootstrap and any other global logic that depends on modules being available.
 If you need to build themeing into your app, this is the place too.
+- `public` folder: Anything that needs to be avialable to the world goes here, including the generated assets.

-All these resources are available to your templates as [assets](#static-assets) in concatenated and minified form (except stuff in /lib folders).
+All these resources [are available to your templates](#static-assets) in concatenated and minified form (except stuff that you put in the /public folder).

 ### Terrific Modules